ErickGatica/ML_Assigment_1/report.md

 Although Naive Bayes is typically used for classification tasks, it can be adapted for regression in some cases (such as Gaussian Naive Bayes).
 The model assumes that the input features are independent of each other (hence "naive") and follows a specific probability distribution, often Gaussian in regression.

-The Gaussian Naive Bayes model calculates the likelihood of each feature given a certain output, using probability distributions to estimate the target variable (CHF) based on these likelihoods.
+The Gaussian Naive Bayes model calculates the likelihood of each feature given a certain output, using probability distributions to estimate the target variable (CHF) based on these likelihoods [2].

 Key Concept: Naive Bayes is powerful when the independence assumption holds true but can be less accurate when the input features are strongly correlated.
 Unlike linear regression, which is purely deterministic, Naive Bayes incorporates probabilistic reasoning

-Ridge Regression is a variant of linear regression that includes a regularization term to address overfitting, especially when there is multicollinearity (i.e., highly correlated features) in the dataset.
+Ridge Regression [3] is a variant of linear regression that includes a regularization term to address overfitting, especially when there is multicollinearity (i.e., highly correlated features) in the dataset.
 The Ridge Regression model adds a penalty to the size of the coefficients, which is controlled by the regularization parameter 𝛼.

 For Ridge Regression with α = 0.1, the regularization is relatively small, which means the model is closer to standard linear regression.
 It tries to strike a balance between fitting the data and limiting overfitting by penalizing large coefficient values.